History of Dustin May in Timeline

 2020: Opening Day Starter

-In the pandemic-shortened 2020 season, Dustin May was selected to start for the Dodgers on Opening Day after Clayton Kershaw's injury.
+In the pandemic-shortened 2020 season, Dustin May was selected to start for the Dodgers on Opening Day after Clayton Kershaw's injury, becoming the youngest opening day starter for the Dodgers since 1981.

 2021: Tommy John Surgery

-In 2021, Dustin May made five starts before tearing his UCL on May 1, requiring Tommy John surgery, which he underwent on May 12, ending his season.
+In 2021, Dustin May made five starts before tearing his UCL on May 1, requiring season-ending Tommy John surgery, which he underwent on May 12.

 August 20, 2022: First Start After Recovery

-On August 20, 2022, Dustin May made his first start after returning from his recovery and struck out nine while allowing only one hit in five scoreless innings against the Miami Marlins.
+On August 20, 2022, Dustin May made his first start after returning from Tommy John surgery recovery, striking out nine and allowing only one hit in five scoreless innings against the Miami Marlins.

 December 27, 2022: Marriage to Amelia "Millie" Trautner